 This bibliography originally appeared in the printed exhibition catalogue, Take It or Leave It: Institution, Image, Ideology.
-The catalogue is available for purchase through the Hammer Store.
+The catalogue is available online at the Hammer Store

 - Theory and History

 - Anthologies and General Resources